Pablo61098/k-MeansClusteringResearch/README.md

 <h1>Implementing K-Means clustering for research about environmental awareness and environmental practices of Ecuadorian households</h1>

-This document describes the procedure carried out for the execution of an analysis by grouping of Ecuadorian households according to their practices and environmental awareness.
+This research describes the procedure carried out for the generation and analysis of clusters of Ecuadorian households according to their practices and environmental awareness.
 After a selection of variables of interest and a treatment of the data set, the K-means algorithm is used, supported by techniques such as the Elbow Method to group the Ecuadorian households surveyed.

 The results are discussed with an approach that seeks to classify Ecuadorian households according to their level of environmental awareness and environmental practices.